Visa policy of Russia: Saimaa canal

 In accordance with a treaty between Russia and Finland, though there are passport controls at borders, a visa is not required for just passing through the Russian part of the Saimaa canal without leaving the vessel.

 Värska–Ulitina road

 The road from Värska to Ulitina in Estonia, traditionally the only road to the Ulitina area, goes through Russian territory for one kilometre (0.6 mi) of its length, an area called Saatse Boot.
 This road has no border control, but there is no connection to any other road in Russia.
 It is not permitted to stop or walk along the road.
 This area is a part of Russia but is also a de facto part of the Schengen area.

+Electronic visa (e-Visa)

+Citizens of the following 64 countries and territories may obtain an electronic visa (e-Visa), which allows entry for up to 30 days until 120 days after issuance.